truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Fix disk temperature reporting ([NAS-125841](https://ixsystems.atlassian.net/browse/NAS-125841)).

 {{< enterprise >}}
-A rare edge case with iSCSI ALUA was discovered in SCALE 23.10 releases.
+A rare edge case with iSCSI ALUA that can cause server instability was discovered in SCALE 23.10 releases.
-The issue can cause server instability.
-The SCALE 23.10.2 release fixes this issue.
-It also includes more bugfixes for servers with a large number of iSCSI targets.
+The upcoming SCALE 23.10.2 release fixes this issue and includes more bugfixes for servers with a large number of iSCSI targets.

-SCALE 23.10 Enterprise licensed systems should keep the iSCSI ALUA feature disabled.
+SCALE 23.10 Enterprise-licensed systems should keep the iSCSI ALUA feature disabled.
 After updating to 23.10.2, ALUA can be re-enabled.
 {{< /enterprise >}}